 The federal government, including through the U.S. Department of the Treasury and the GSEs, and several lenders have modification and refinance programs to make loans more affordable to borrowers with the goal of reducing the number of foreclosures.
 These programs include the Home Affordable Modification Program ("HAMP") and the Home Affordable Refinance Program ("HARP").
-During 2015 and the first quarter of 2016, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$0.6 billion and \$0.1 billion, respectively, of estimated claim payments.
+During 2015 and the first three quarters of 2016, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$0.6 billion and \$0.4 billion, respectively, of estimated claim payments.
 These levels are down from a high of \$3.2 billion in 2010.

-In 2015 and the first quarter of 2016, approximately 16% and 12%, respectively, of our primary cures were the result of modifications, with HAMP accounting for approximately 66% and 62% of the modifications in each of those periods, respectively.
-Although the HAMP and HARP programs have been extended through December 2016, we believe that we have realized the majority of the benefits from them because the number of loans insured by us that we are aware are entering those programs has decreased significantly.
+In 2015 and the first three quarters of 2016, approximately 16% and 15%, respectively, of our primary cures were the result of modifications, with HAMP accounting for approximately 66% and 64% of the modifications in each of those periods, respectively.
+Although the HAMP and HARP programs have been extended through December 2016 and September 2017, respectively, we believe that we have realized the majority of the benefits from them because the number of loans insured by us that we are aware are entering those programs has decreased significantly.

-We cannot determine the total benefit we may derive from loan modification programs, particularly given the uncertainty around the re-default rates for defaulted loans that have been modified.
+We cannot determine the total benefit we may derive from loan modification programs, particularly given the uncertainty around the redefault rates for defaulted loans that have been modified.
 Our loss reserves do not account for potential re-defaults of current loans.